flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 ## Force push an image

-In some cases, you may want to force an image to rebuild, even if the image spec hasn’t changed.
+In some cases, you may want to force an image to rebuild, even if the ImageSpec hasn’t changed.
 To overwrite an existing image, pass the `FLYTE_FORCE_PUSH_IMAGE_SPEC=True` to the `pyflyte` command.

 ```bash